Redoxm/Redoxm/README.md

 A comprehensive e-commerce platform with features like product listings, cart management, and payment integration.
 **Tech Stack**: Flutter, Firebase, Node.js

+### 💸 **FinTech Application**
+A financial app with features like wallet funding, money transfers, and transaction tracking.
+Designed for performance and user-friendly experiences.
+**Tech Stack**: Flutter, Node.js, Firebase
+- **Status**: Ongoing, integrating APIs for seamless functionality.

 ### 📊 **Inventory Management System**
 A cross-platform app for web and mobile with features like real-time dashboards, vendor management, and automated purchase orders.
 Includes OCR for invoice data extraction.
 **Tech Stack**: Flutter, Node.js, MongoDB